Hole Fermi Surface in Bi₂Se₃ Probed by Quantum Oscillations

 Transport and torque magnetometry measurements are performed at high magnetic fields and low temperatures in a series of p-type (Ca-doped) Bi2Se3 crystals.
 The angular dependence of the Shubnikov-de Haas and de Haas-van Alphen quantum oscillations enables us to determine the Fermi surface of the bulk valence band states as a function of the carrier density.
 At low density, the angular dependence exhibits a downturn in the oscillations frequency between 0° and 90°, reflecting a bag-shaped hole Fermi surface.
 The detection of a single frequency for all tilt angles rules out the existence of a Fermi surface with different extremal cross sections down to 24 meV.
 There is therefore no signature of a camelback in the valence band of our bulk samples, in accordance with the direct band gap predicted by GW calculations.

-B. A. Piot et al., "Hole Fermi Surface in Bi2Se3 Probed by Quantum Oscillations," Physical Review B - Condensed Matter and Materials Physics, vol. 93, no. 15, American Physical Society, Apr 2016.
+B. A. Piot et al., "Hole Fermi Surface in Bi₂Se₃ Probed by Quantum Oscillations," Physical review B: Condensed matter and materials physics, vol. 93, no. 15, American Physical Society (APS), Apr 2016.

 International Standard Serial Number (ISSN)

 Article - Journal

 © 2016 American Physical Society (APS), All rights reserved.